snaiperskaya96/flow/README.md

 This project was initially part of an internal backup solution (hence some of backup-related unused messages, left for reference).

+Developed using .NET core 5.0, not sure about compatibility.

 ## Usage

 As Flow is only meant to be a channel of communication, it does not handle the connection itself, and it does require the application to provide with one or more already accepted clients.